jmukes97/R-3/README.md

 # R-3
-R cubed is a social media platform that has a stong emphasis on helping people in nebed.
+R cubed is a social media platform that has a stong emphasis on helping people in need.

 First in order to run the webapp install python (most if not all * Nix systems have it installed)